 "People need to wake up.
 The data is not lying.
 The situation on the ground is not lying," Michael Ryan, WHO emergencies director, told reporters here.

-So far, the coronavirus disease has infected at least 10.8 million people and killed over 521,000 worldwide.
+So far, the coronavirus disease has infected at least 11 million people and killed over 129,000 people across the globe.
 The Americas are the hardest-hit region with most cases and deaths registered in the United States.

 "There are good economic reasons that the countries need to bring their economies back online," he said.
 "It is understandable, but you can't ignore the problem either.
 The problem will not magically go away."